-- Audit server: transmit audit data via syslog over IPsec or TLS; - VPN client: VPN connections from VPN client using IPsec; -].
+- Audit server: transmit audit data via syslog over IPsec (FTD and FXOS) or TLS (FMC and FTD); - NTP server using IPsec (FXOS only); - Authentication servers (RADIUS, TACAC+) using IPsec (FXOS only)].

-5.3.8.2 FTP_TRP.1/Admin Trusted Path
+5.3.8.2 FTP TRP.1/Admin Trusted Path

-FTP_TRP.1.1/Admin The TSF shall be capable of using [SSH, TLS (FMC only), HTTPS (FMC only), IPsec (FTD only]] to provide a communication path between itself and authorized remote Administrators that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from disclosure and provides detection of modification of the communicated data.
+FTP_TRP.1.1/Admin The TSF shall be capable of using [SSH, TLS (FMC and FXOS only), HTTPS (FMC and FXOS only), IPsec (FTD and FXOS only)] to provide a communication path between itself and authorized remote Administrators that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from disclosure and provides detection of modification of the communicated data.